 The view from the outside is of a cottage industry and it’s no surprise that there is now a glut of law firms laying claim to expertise in NFCI claims, so choosing a knowledgeable solicitor or lawyer must be a real headache for an unfortunately injured soldier.
 Choose wisely guys.

 Grant is a former British Army Commando.
-He has specialised in military claims for almost two decades and he is a renowned expert in this complex area.
+He has specialised in military claims for almost two decades and he is an authority in this complex area.

 *these are the most up to date figures